near/sdk-docs/docs/zero-to-hero/01-basics/01-set-up-skeleton.md

 edition = "2018"
 ```

 By changing the `name` here, we'll be changing the compiled Wasm file's name after running the build script. (`build.sh` for OS X and Linux, `build.bat` for Windows.)
-After running the build script, we can expect to find out compiled Wasm smart contract in `res/my_crossword.wasm`.
+After running the build script, we can expect to find our compiled Wasm smart contract in `res/my_crossword.wasm`.

 Now let's look at our main file, in `src/lib.rs`: